kaxing/sublime-custom-buffer-name/README.md

 #### The idea
 I think this plugin is going to be really handy for people never really want to save files and use sublime like a pastebin.

-What it does is basically allow user to change the new file(buffer) from "untiled" to anything else following with numbering.
+What it does is basically allow user to change the new file(buffer) from "untitled" to custom prefix and following with numbering.
 Eg. "Note 1", "Note 2", "Note 3".

 #### References
 Thanks to [mghdotdev/SublimeRenameBuffer](https://github.com/mghdotdev/SublimeRenameBuffer/tree/master) for inspiration.